Updated December 2020

 The Kafka consumer offset allows processing to continue from where it last left off if the stream application is turned off or if there is an unexpected failure.
 In other words, by having the offsets persist in a data store (Kafka and/or ZooKeeper), data continuity is retained even when the stream application shuts down or fails.

 As discussed in a previous post about creating a Kafka topic, offsets are one of three metrics that when used together can locate or identify a message.
 First there is the topic, then within topics are partitions, and then finally the ordering of the messages in the topics is referred to as the offset.
-Side note, if you’re curious about how to optimize the number of partitions, check out this easy formula.
+If you’re curious about how to optimize the number of partitions, check out this easy formula.

 Determining Kafka Consumer Offset